2019 Divert NS Champion of the Environment Scholarship

 • A research essay on the issue of reducing waste.

 • A contact information form (included in this package)

 Deadline for submissions: SUNDAY, MAY 5, 2019 by midnight.

 Summary of Environmental Activities

-You will need to submit a summary demonstrating how you have been involved in protecting the environment.
+Submit a summary demonstrating how you have been involved in protecting the environment.
 Your contribution can be within your school or community and it is not limited to recycling or waste management.
-Maybe you have been a champion for clean air or water, perhaps you helped promote energy efficiency, or maybe you helped organize a community garden or litter clean-up.
+Maybe you have been a champion for clean air or water, have helped promote energy efficiency, or organized a community garden or litter clean-up.

 • The organization(s) or initiative(s) you are involved in

 Submit a letter of reference from a member of your school or your community that is familiar with your environmental activities.